Skip to main content

 Saturday morning we walked to West Marine, the nautical supply store that functions as both a chandlery and a confessional for sailors — you go in with a list and emerge having purchased things you didn't know you needed, feeling slightly judged by the prices and vaguely improved as a mariner.

 The primary item on our list was an inflatable kayak.
 Not for recreation.
 For the crossing to Maui.
-Lāhainā, on Maui's western shore, has no marina — it's an open roadstead anchorage, which means boats anchor offshore and shuttles to land somehow.
+Lāhainā, on Maui's western shore, has an open roadstead anchorage, which means boats anchor offshore and shuttles to land somehow.
 The kayak was our plan for the "somehow."
-It was small, packed into a duffel bag, cost less than a hundred dollars, and would, in theory, convey us from the boat to shore without swimming.
+It was small, packed into a cardboard box, cost less than a hundred dollars, and would, in theory, convey us from the boat to shore without swimming.
 We were operating at the intersection of budget consciousness and maritime optimism.

 We bought it.
-We also bought a few things that seemed necessary and a few things that seemed merely prudent, and walked back to the boat heavier and lighter simultaneously, the way you always leave a marine supply store.
+And thanks to a sympathetic employee who made assumptions about our financial state, and offered us his employee discount, we also bought a few things that seemed necessary, a chart of the entire Pacific Ocean, a chart of Fiji — I had heard Captain Bligh had had a challenging time there —two long paddles, one hundred feet of chain, and walked back to the boat heavier and lighter simultaneously, the way you always leave a marine supply store.

 Oyster Season

-That afternoon we motored slowly out toward the harbor entrance and began the hull-scrubbing job.
+The following morning we slowly paddled Tiny Bubbles out toward the harbor entrance and began the hull-scrubbing job.
 The water off Keʻehi was clear enough to see every oyster in its individual ambition.
 There were many of them, and they were well established.
-We hung off the sides with scrapers and attacked them, working around the hull systematically, losing knuckle skin to shell edges, making progress measured in square feet over several hot hours.
+We donned our dive masks, jumped overboard with scrapers and attacked them, working around the hull systematically, losing knuckle skin to shell edges, making progress measured in square feet over several hours.

 Into the Kaiwi Channel

 Heidi had to be back in her classroom by Monday morning.
-That meant we had Sunday.
-We raised sail at first light, eased out of Keʻehi, and turned southeast along the Oʻahu coast — past Pearl Harbor, past Barber's Point, running down the leeward shore toward the southern tip of the island, where we would turn and face whatever the channel had prepared for us.
+That meant we had the rest of Saturday and Sunday.
+We raised sail, eased out of Keʻehi, and turned southeast along the Oʻahu coast — running down the leeward shore toward the southern tip of the island, where we would turn and face whatever the channel had prepared for us.

 We tuned the VHF radio to the NOAA weather broadcast.
 The NOAA weather voice is a synthesized near-human monotone — not quite a person, not quite a machine — that delivers catastrophic forecasts with the emotional register of a parking meter.

 SMALL CRAFT ADVISORY IN EFFECT.
-NORTHEAST TRADES TWENTY TO TWENTY-FIVE KNOTS.
+NORTHEAST TRADES TWENTY-FIVE TO THIRTY KNOTS.
 SEAS EIGHT TO TEN FEET IN THE KAIWI CHANNEL.

 We looked at each other.

 The Kaiwi Channel is the open water between Oʻahu and Molokaʻi, and it is not a channel in any gentle sense of the word.
 The Hawaiian inter-island channels funnel the Northeast Trades and the deep-ocean swells into corridors between the islands, compressing and accelerating them.
 Sailors who have crossed the North Atlantic sometimes describe Hawaiian inter-island sailing as more demanding.
-The Kaiwi, in particular, has a reputation.
+The Kaiwi, or Channel of Bones, has a certain reputation.

 Past Diamond Head, the island's protection drops off abruptly and the Pacific reveals its actual scale.
 The swells stack up in long, organized sets.
 The northeast trades push hard on the nose.
 Tiny Bubbles climbed each wave with effort and came down the other side with a crash that communicated, structurally, that she found this undignified.